-If you are the parent of a year 6 child, you will no doubt have more than just the snow on your mind this week!
+If you are the parent of a year 6 child, you will no doubt have more than just the weird weather on your mind this week!

 This is especially the case where you live in an area where a school is very popular and therefore over subscribed.

 So what should you do if your child does not get the school place you had hoped for?